run-ai/docs/docs/platform-admin/aiinitiatives/org/scheduling-rules.md

 To add a scheduling rule:

-1. Select the project/department you want to add a scheduling rule for
+1. Select the project/department for which you want to add a scheduling rule
 2. Click **EDIT**
 3. In the **Scheduling rules** section click **\+RULE**
 4. Select the **rule type**